Jeff-Brausam/Computer-Architecture-and-Assembly/README.md

   * Lastly, test your solution.

 ### Space and Time
 Computers store and process information in the form of electrical signals.
 Each signal is either a high voltage level, represented by the digit 1, or a low level, represented by the digit 0.
-Because there are only two possible values for each signal, it is called a binary digit, or bit.
-A bit is the smallest unit of digital information. <br />
+Because there are only two possible values for each signal, it is called a binary digit, or bit. <br />
+A *bit* is the smallest unit of digital information. <br />
 Different parts of the computer system can have bit sequences with different lengths.
 In CPU registers, there are usually 32 or 64 bits.
 In main memory, it is always a sequence of 8 bits. <br />
 A sequence of 8 bits is called a byte.
 On all computer systems, each memory cell in main memory is one byte. <br />